atharvaa12/Redis-like-KV-Store/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.

----

-Let me know if there's anything else you'd like to update!